-Following is a list of currently available resources and a brief description.
+Following is a list of currently available resources and a brief description of each one.
 For details click on the resource name.

-Resource Description POST Adds a file to the list of pending tasks to be processed and analyzed. /tasks/create/fi le POST Adds an URL to the list of pending tasks to be processed and analyzed. /tasks/create/u rl GET Returns the list of tasks stored in the internal Cuckoo database.
+Resource Description POST Adds a file to the list of pending tasks to be processed and analyzed. /tasks/create/file POST Adds an URL to the list of pending tasks to be processed and analyzed. /tasks/create/u tasks/create/url GET Returns the list of tasks stored in the internal Cuckoo database.
 You can optionally specify a limit /tasks/list of entries to return.
-GET Returns the details on the task assigned to the specified ID. /tasks/view GET Removes the given task from the database and deletes the results. /tasks/delete GET Returns the report generated out of the analysis of the task associated with the specified ID.
+GET Returns the details on the task assigned to the specified ID. /tasks/view /tasks/view GET Removes the given task from the database and deletes the results. /tasks/delete GET Returns the report generated out of the analysis of the task associated with the specified ID.
 You /tasks/report can optionally specify which report format to return, if none is specified the JSON report will be returned.
-GET Search the analyzed binaries by MD5 hash, SHA256 hash or internal ID (referenced by the tasks /files/view details).
-GET Returns the content of the binary with the specified SHA256 hash. /files/get GET /ma- Returns the list of analysis machines available to Cuckoo. chines/list GET /ma- Returns details on the analysis machine associated with the specified name. chines/view GET Returns the basic cuckoo status, including version and tasks overview /cuckoo/status
+GET Retrieves one or all screenshots associated with a given analysis task ID. , , , , , , , , , , , , , , , , , , , , /tasks/screenshots GET Search the analyzed binaries by MD5 hash, SHA256 hash or internal ID (referenced by the tasks /files/view details).
+GET Returns the content of the binary with the specified SHA256 hash. /files/get GET Returns the content of the PCAP associated with the given task. /pcap/get GET /ma- Returns the list of analysis machines available to Cuckoo. chines/list GET /ma- Returns details on the analysis machine associated with the specified name. chines/view GET Returns the basic cuckoo status, including version and tasks overview /cuckoo/status